nibirm7/Airpods-Router/README.md

 * Inspiration: the old “AirPodsSanity” idea—updated for modern macOS with a slick, glassy SwiftUI UI.

 P.S Im too broke for an apple dev account if someone wants to idk help make this a proper dmg lmk

+If you cannot figure it out ask chatgpt how to allow the app to run without apple developer account signature its pretty easy but yea